GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 You can do the basic CMake build process without using the batch file and advanced features, and understand the underlying steps, according to these instructions.
-This will build and install only one configuration, and can't be directly placed in a privileged location like `C:\Program Files`.
+The first example will build and install only one configuration, and can't be directly placed in a privileged location like `C:\Program Files`.

 In my opinion the best way to build a static libpqxx library on Windows for Visual Studio is an "out-of-source build" using CMake, in which source and